GurtejB-43/personal_expense_tracker/README.md

-This is a simple expense tracker application I'm building to teach myself Django and SQLite3.
+This is an expense tracker application I'm building to teach myself Django and SQLite3.

 ## Features
 - Add, edit, and delete expenses